“You can't put a limit on anything. The more you dream, the farther you get.”

 Within the PE department, we aim to develop qualities and skills that pupils need to succeed in school and beyond.
 The curriculum enables all young people to become successful learners who enjoy learning, participating, making progress and achieving.
 They are confident individuals who understand the place of physical activity in a healthy lifestyle.
 They are responsible citizens who have good self-discipline, self-control, leadership and social relationships.

-We offer a broad spectrum of different sports in the Third Form to support the games and activity programme, while in the Fourth and Fifth Form pupils can opt for GCSE Physical Education and the Sixth Form GCE Physical Education.
+We offer a broad spectrum of different sports in the Third Form to support the games and activity programme.
+In the Fourth and Fifth Form pupils can opt for GCSE PE, and A level PE in the Sixth Form.

 Sport in Third Form